 Equal Pay Policy

 The Director of Human Resources reviews Central Bank employees’ wages twice a year, in cooperation with each department’s director.
 The purpose of such a review is to ensure harmonisation of wage payments with reference to the Bank’s equal pay policy.
-Reasoned proposals are presented after such a review and sent to the Governor for final approval.
+Reasoned recommendations are presented after such a review and documented.

-• To solicit an external appraisal of the equal pay system and a wage analysis so as to determine whether there is a gender-based pay gap.
-If such a pay gap is revealed, it shall be corrected.
+• To solicit an external appraisal of the equal pay system and a wage analysis in order to determine whether there is a gender-based pay gap.
+If such a gap is revealed, it shall be corrected.

 • To prepare an internal appraisal of the equal pay system so as to ensure its quality.

 • To publish the policy on the Bank’s internal and external websites.

 The Director of Human Resources is responsible for documentation, implementation, and execution of the policy, as well as for ensuring that the policy is maintained and reviewed annually by the Governor and the departmental directors of the Bank.
 The Director of Human Resources shall also assist the Governor in ensuring compliance with equal pay requirements laid down in the law and in other regulatory instruments.